sensationinmotion/sensationinmotion.github.io/research/index.md

 # <i class="fas fa-microscope"></i>Research

 This is a curated list of publications.
-Contact us for PDFs of any papers you need!
+Contact us for copies of any papers you need!

 {% include section.html %}